 \kkk Let $B$ be a flat and essentially quasi-projective integral scheme over $k$, and $X$ be a flat and quasi-projective integral scheme over $B$.
 Let $\overline L$ be an element of $\wh \Pic (X/k)_{\intb,\QQ}$.
 Then we have a vector-valued height function

-In general, for any integral subscheme $Y$ of $X$ which is projective and flat over $B$, we can still define a vector-valued height of $Y$ with respect to $\overline L$ in terms of the Deligne pairing.
-We omit it here, since we will not use it in the current paper.
+In general, for any integral subscheme $Y$ of $X$ which is projective and flat over $B$, we can still define a vector-valued height of $Y$ for $\overline L$ in terms of the Deligne pairing.
+We omit it here since we will not use it in the current book.

-\subsubsection{Moriwaki heights}
+\subsection{Moriwaki heights}

 Let $(k, F,X,\overline L)$ be as above.
 Namely, $k$ is either $\ZZ$ or a field, $F$ is a field finitely generated over $k$, $X$ is a quasi-projective variety over $F$, and $\overline L$ is an element of $\wh \Pic (X/k)_{\intb,\QQ}$.
 Denote by $d$ the absolute dimension of a quasi-projective model of $F$ over $k$, and denote by $n$ the dimension of $X$.